Kaltsoon/data-management-and-databases/exercises/ld-exercises.md

-# Logical database design exercises
+# Logical Database Design Exercises

 > [!IMPORTANT]
 > Write your answers to a Word document named `ld_exercises_YOURFAMILYNAME.docx` and submit the document to Moodle.

-The objective of this exercise is to familiarize yourself with the basics of logical design, have hands-on practising in primary key and foreign key considerations, and learn to derive relations for simple ER diagrams.
+The objective of this exercise is to familiarize yourself with the basics of logical design, have hands-on practice in primary key and foreign key considerations, and learn to derive relations for simple ER diagrams.
 Refer to this week's lesson slides as materials.

 In this exercise set, we work with natural primary keys only.
 In all tasks, show your answers as relation schemas as below: